 Perfectly chewy, sweet, and packed with warm cinnamon.
-Only 6 ingredients and 15 minutes needed to make these quick and easy, gluten free cookies!
+Only 6 ingredients and 15 minutes needed to make these quick and easy, gluten free Vegan Cinnamon Cookies cookies!
 Betcha can’t eat just one!

 Who doesn’t love sugar cookies?
 They’re sweet, crispy, chewy – pretty much the perfect treat any time of the year.
 And they’re even better with cinnamon!

-These Cinnamon Sugar Cookies are the perfect cookie.
+These Vegan Cinnamon Cookies are the perfect cookie.
 A little crispy bite on the outside, dense and chewy on the inside, just sweet enough with a little bit of spice…so yum!
 And despite tasting like sugar cookies, there is actually no refined sugar at all in this recipe!

 With just 6 ingredients and 15 minutes, they’re sure to be your favorite cookie, too!